Imperial-Opentrons-Users/Yeast-Colony-PCR-protocol/README.md

-# Yeast-Colony-PCR-protocol
+# Yeast Colony PCR protocol

-Materials Need:
+# Materials Need:

     Lyticase (from Sigma)
     TE
     PCR buffers, primers, polymerase, etc.

-Procedure:
+# Procedure:

 The basic idea is breaking the cells with lyticase and heat, then doing PCR.